 STAY UP TO DATE

 A developmental coach of the year is coach of a youth club, school or junior-level coach, or a coach directly responsible for coaching athletes to the junior and/or elite level.
 This award is based on the accomplishments from the past year.
-The 2019 Developmental Coaches of the year are Melinda Hawley and Eric Tollefson.
+The 2021 Developmental Coaches of the Year are Dr. Penny Veit-Hetletved and Brent Harmon.

 A volunteer coach of the year nominee is a coach who does not receive payment in any form for their involvement in coaching.
 This award is based on the coach’s accomplishments over the past year.